cloudmesh-community/book/chapters/mapreduce/amazon-emr-1.md

 ### Create the buckets

 - Login to AWS console and create the buckets at https://aws.amazon.com/console/.
-To create the buckets, go to services (see +@fig:aws-console, +@fig:aws-login), click on S3 under Storage, +@fig:aws-s3, +@fig:aws-s3-bucket, +@fig:aws-s3-bucket1.
+To create the buckets, go to services (see @fig:aws-console, @fig:aws-login), click on S3 under Storage, @fig:aws-s3, @fig:aws-s3-bucket, @fig:aws-s3-bucket1.
 Click on Create bucket button and then provide all the details to complete bucket creation.
 - AWS Console
 ![AWS Console](images/aws_console.JPG){#fig:aws-console}